At the roots of most chronic physical, mental, and emotional illnesses is a basic wound: a lurking spiritual malady.

 Then, of course, you have the more sinister breed of spiritual teachers who appear divine and enlightened on the surface but are raging megalomaniacs underneath.
 A true spiritual teacher will always give your power back to you, but a false spiritual teacher will not only parade around wearing your codependency like a crown but will also actively encourage it.
-They will purport to have the power to “heal” all your issues and provide you with the “one true path” towards enlightenment, illumination, or Oneness.
+They will purport to have the power to “heal” all your issues and provide you with the “one true path” towards enlightenment, illumination, self-realization or Oneness.
 And if you believe them, you will be ensnared in a dangerous web of believing that someone outside of you can offer you salvation.
-(Read more about dodgy spiritual teachers.)
+(Read more about dodgy spiritual guidance.)

 What is Authentic Spiritual Healing?

 Healing doesn’t mean the damage never existed.
 It means the damage no longer controls our lives. – Akshay Dubey

 I hope that during the course of this article, I have communicated myself clearly.
 Spiritual healing itself isn’t to blame, it is our mental approach towards spiritual healing.

 When spiritual healing is used as a way to avoid, deny, suppress, and disown our issues through “spiritualized resistance” we are abusing its potential.
 And when spiritual healing is used as a dangling carrot by unethical and unwise spiritual teachers, then it is being desecrated.